 Sometimes I throw the stroller and our kid’s bikes in the car and head to a nearby park so we can all get some exercise and stop off at one or two of the playgrounds on the loop around the lake.

-QUICK TIP: The best part about having a membership is that we may only spend an hour or two at the zoo, etc. and just walk half the exhibits but we’re not wasting money on admission since memberships essentially pay for themselves after two or three visits.
+QUICK TIP ON MEMBERSHIPS: The best part about having a membership to one of your local amusements is that we may only spend an hour or two at the zoo, etc. and just walk half the exhibits but we’re not wasting money on admission since memberships essentially pay for themselves after two or three visits.
 Check yours out to see what memberships in your area may get the most bang for your buck – these are great as birthday or Christmas gifts from relatives too.

 I know I love my workout clothes and they’re great because you probably can’t tell if I’ve rolled out of bed or actually went to the gym, but those fall into the “do not wear” category for breaking out of your funk.

 Take the time to get showered, dressed and do your hair and apply a little make-up.
 Even if it’s just mascara.

 When you’re pulled together and feel made-up, you’ll feel like a new person.